LCordial/flask-server-template/README.md

 Start the python script.

 ## Linking Javascript or CSS
-Linking Javascript or CSS files while using a Flask server is different then vanilla HTML
+Linking Javascript or CSS files while using a Flask server is different then vanilla HTML.
+Now:

 ```html
 <script src="{{ url_for('static', filename='<filename>')}}"></script>